sudoahidalgo/dashboard/README.md

 ### Exchange Rate API

 Costa Rica economy data requires access to the free [exchangerate.host](https://exchangerate.host/) service.
-The dashboard uses this API to pull the USD to CRC conversion rate via client-side requests.
+The dashboard fetches the latest USD to CRC rate along with the previous day's value every hour via client-side requests.
+A CORS proxy is used for these requests, so ensure you have network access when running the page.

 ## Running